Calculating running expenses

 • Fixed rate method

-• to use this method, you must keep evidence of the total hours you worked from home and for each of the running expenses you incurred.
+• to use this method, you must keep written evidence of the total hours you worked from home and one document or record for each additional running expense you incurred.

 If you’re unsure which method you want to use, you can calculate your expenses using each applicable method and select the one that gives you the best result.